WuerthPhoenix/tornado/executor/director/README.md

 * __create_service__: creates an object of type `service` in the Director

-The __action_payload__ should contain at least all mandatory parameters expected by the Icinga Director REST API for the type of object you are want to create.
+The __action_payload__ should contain at least all mandatory parameters expected by the Icinga Director REST API for the type of object you want to create.

 An example of a valid Tornado Action is: